TirousCoded/TAUL/docs/language/left-recursion support.md

 parsing behaviour* associated with the PPR.

 This system is powerful, and basic use is fairly straightforward.
-However, explaining the *particulars* of how it works, will require the introducing of some concepts, and associated notation.
+However, explaining the *particulars* of how it works will require the introducing of some concepts and associated notation.

 ## Concepts/Notation